Teaching Artist Micro-Grants

 Note that the online application will close at exactly 5:00 pm even if you are in the middle of completing your application so don’t wait until the last minute!
 You can save a draft of your application and return to complete it.
 We suggest uploading your attachments first since that is the part that is most likely to cause delays in completing your application.

 There will be two information session where you can learn more about the application process.
-Register to join us on Wednesday, January 27th at noon or Wednesday, February 3rd at 5:30 PM to meet with Beth Feldman Brandt, Executive Director of the Bartol Foundation.
+Register to join us Tuesday, August 10th at noon or Thursday, August 12th at 5:30 PM to meet with Beth Feldman Brandt, Executive Director of the Bartol Foundation.
 We will cover the same information at both sessions.

 Check Your Eligibility